Richard Bourke, 6th Earl of Mayo

-Richard Southwell Bourke, 6th Earl of Mayo, (/bɜːrk/; BURK; 21 February 1822 – 8 February 1872) styled Lord Naas (/neɪs/; NAYSS) from 1842 to 1867, was a prominent British statesman and Conservative politician.
-He served as Chief Secretary for Ireland (1852, 1858–9, 1866–8) and was Viceroy of India from 1869 until his assassination in 1872.
+Richard Southwell Bourke, 6th Earl of Mayo, (/bɜːrk/; BURK; 21 February 1822 – 8 February 1872) styled Lord Naas (/neɪs/; NAYSS) from 1842 to 1867, was a prominent British statesman, colonial administrator, and diplomat.
+He was a Member of Parliament from the British Conservative Party from 1847 to 1868, and served as the Chief Secretary for Ireland for three terms (1852, 1858–9, 1866–8).
+In 1869, he was appointed as the 4th Viceroy of India with the political title Lord Mayo.
+During an official visit to Port Blair in 1872, he was assassinated and was the only Viceroy of India to be killed while in office.

 Background and education

 Mayo was born in Dublin, Ireland, the eldest son of Robert Bourke, 5th Earl of Mayo (the son of Hon.
 Richard Burke, Bishop of Waterford and Lismore), and his wife, Anne Charlotte, daughter of the Hon.
 John Jocelyn.
 His younger brother the Hon.
 Robert Bourke was also a successful politician.

-He was educated at Trinity College, Dublin (attaining BA in 1844, MA in 1851, and LLD in 1852).
+Mayo was educated at Trinity College, Dublin (attaining BA in 1844, MA in 1851, and LLD in 1852).
 He and his brothers were accomplished horsemen and enjoyed fox hunting.
+From 1844 to 1846, he also served as Gentleman of the Bedchamber to the Lord Lieutenant of Ireland William à Court, 1st Baron Heytesbury.